 Below is more information on the beginnings of NLQ.

 Who are we and why are we no longer quivering?

 Vyckie Garrison started No Longer Quivering to tell the story of her “escape” from the Quiverfull movement.
 For many years Vyckie lived the Quiverfull lifestyle, seeking to have as many ‘blessings’ (babies) as the Lord would allow her.
-Those pregnancies were against medical advice and she nearly lost her life on several occasions.
-During those years she did it all (or attempted to), all the proper things that fundamental patriarchy deems a righteous quivering woman should do.
-She home schooled, had a newsletter supporting the principles of the Quiverfull movement, raised obedient Christian children and submitted to her husband.
-Until she couldn’t any longer, realizing the damage this type of religious lifestyle can bring about.
+Vyckie suffered high risk pregnancies and soon found she couldn’t continue on any longer, realizing the damage this type of religious lifestyle can bring about.
 It took a near tragedy for Vyckie to see her way out.

 Over time, NLQ has developed into a valuable resource of information regarding the deceptions and dangers of the Quiverfull philosophy and lifestyle.
 Several more former QF adherents are now contributing their stories to NLQ and our collective voice makes these Quiverfull warnings impossible to dismiss or ignore.

 The chorus of voices here speak of a different reality than those from the pulpit.
 It’s about kid collecting, self-righteousness, self-sacrifice and control along with a host of other things.
 A sort of perverse collective narcissism that demands you chuck all logic and reason.